 Read more…

-In this article, we’ll see how to make our sites friendly for Windows High Contrast Mode by using a good set of practices, including the media query forced-colors and its toolset.
+In this article, we’ll see how to make our sites friendly for Windows High Contrast Mode.
+We’ll check a good set of practices we can use for that purpose, and we’ll see the use of the media query forced-colors and its toolset to tweak our website as needed.

 Read more…